cauafj/generateExcel/README.md

-# Take some data and make it become a spreadsheet.
+# Takes some data and makes it become a spreadsheet.